 Citizens Advice Medway is based out of Kingsley House in Gillingham, one of the Medway Towns within Kent.
 The Medway Towns are governed by Medway Council, a unitary authority independent of Kent County Council.
 While our primary focus is assisting those who live, work, or study in the Medway Towns, we can also provide limited assistance to those who don't.

 Citizens Advice Medway is an equal opportunities organisation.
-This means that we provide advice and volunteering oppotunities to everyone regardless of their race, gender, sexuality, religion or disability.
+This means that we provide advice and volunteering opportunities to everyone regardless of their race, gender, sexuality, religion or disability.

 Primarily operated by volunteers alongside a number of paid staff, everyone at Citizens Advice Medway is trained to nationally agreed standards set by Citizens Advice and we only provide advice from approved sources.

-Citizens Advice Medway currently has over a dozen paid staff and roughly 50 volunteers, including our Trustees.
+Citizens Advice Medway currently has about a dozen paid staff and roughly 40 volunteers, including our Trustees.
 Our accounts records are available on Companies House.
 Our Chief Executive Officer is Dan McDonald.

 Citizens Advice Medway has a complaints handling procedure.
 Please email us at firstname.lastname@example.org to request a copy of our complaints leaflet which you can have posted to you or emailed to you.

-Citizens Advice Medway also appreciates compliments which can be made at our Reception or via the above email address.
+Citizens Advice Medway also appreciates compliments which can be made via the above email address.

 We have a Satisfaction Survey available which you can complete and submit to us if you would like to gives us feedback on our service.